mdlacasse/Owl/docker/README.md

 Just point your browser to http://localhost:8501 to access the Owl user interface.
 Owl will run locally and safely through a container on your computer.

-One can also use the Docker graphical user interface for performing the same steps.
+One can also use the Docker Desktop graphical user interface for performing the same steps.
-This is not covered here.
+After clicking the run icon for the image, use host port 8501 to map to container port 8501.

 ------------------------------------------------------------------------------------
 ### Building the docker image